-It’s someday…..at least it’s my someday.
+It’s someday…at least it’s my someday.
 Two hours to Minneapolis, four hour layover, 5 hour flight to Anchorage with a 9 pm arrival that will be 1 am to me.
-My hotel has amazing views …..
-But right now there is only about 5 hours of daylight so I might not even see it.
+My hotel has amazing views but right now there is only about 5 hours of daylight so I might not even see them.

 I didn’t apply for this job.
 I don’t think I would have ever considered applying for a job in Alaska.
 The news director found me online and my first reaction was a certified WTF.
 You have to be joking.
 I’ve written about not being afraid of a new chapter, an adventure, a new beginning, but never did I imagine this possibility.
 When the initial shock wore off, and I got passed the ‘what did I do to deserve this’ feeling, it quickly became clear that maybe this is what I’m supposed to be doing.
 This trip out is a meet and greet, a quick exploration of my potential new home.
 If I don’t win the lotto before December 30 and as long as an arrest I am unaware of doesn’t pop up on my background check, I’m in this thing for the next two years.